What is Coaching?

 - Getting to know yourself better; what you truly want out of life; what could actually be holding you back; what are your strengths and weakness; what could bring you closer to what you want in your life.

 - New perspectives.

 - Becoming more productive and empowered.

-- Being part of a collaborative and equal relationship in which trust is built by offering a non-judgmental, transparent and emotionally safe environment; a relationship which is caring and also effective as it holds you accountable for the objectives you have set for yourself.
+- Being part of a collaborative and equal relationship in which trust is built by offering a non-judgmental, transparent and emotionally safe environment; a relationship which is caring and effective.

 How can a coach help you better as compared to if you worked alone?